stratusadv/dandy/docs/getting_started/how_dandy_helps.md

         - Computational
     - Method:
         - Across our client projects and development implementation we were able to measure the effected interactions using caching.
-        - We looked at multiple implementations of caching and took the median based on real world application.
+        - We looked at multiple implementations of caching and took the median based on real-world application.